-Kitron's sourcing experts are located in Norway, Sweden, Lithuania, China and United States, enabling us to manage our global network of suppliers and ensure an optimal flow of components and materials to our manufacturing centres.
-Sourcing at Kitron is a shared responsibility between the global sourcing team and local sourcing managers.
+Kitron's sourcing experts are located in Norway, Sweden, Lithuania, Poland, China and United States, enabling us to manage our global network of suppliers and ensure an optimal flow of components and materials to our manufacturing centres.
+Sourcing in Kitron is a shared responsibility between the global sourcing team and local sourcing managers.
 New sales, new requests for information (RFI) and conflict mineral reporting is handled by the global sourcing team while local teams handle RFIs for existing suppliers, manage supplier dialogue and supplier coordination with local suppliers.

-To ensure that the same supplier data is collected regardless of category and country, in 2019 Kitron developed and implemented a web based RFI (Request for information).
+To ensure that the same supplier data is collected regardless of category and country, Kitron has developed and implemented a web based RFI (Request for information).
 This data is then automatically uploaded into Kitron's Supplier Evaluation Model (SEM).

 To minimize supply chain risk, Kitron seeks to ensure that Kitron's spend with any specific supplier does not exceed 20 per cent of the total revenue of any single supplier and seeks to diversify its sourcing strategy.
-Moreover, Kitron diligently work with supplier consolidation, making sure that we work only with the best possible supply partners.
-In 2019, Kitron had 1396 active suppliers, down from 1639 in 2018.
+Moreover, Kitron diligently works at supplier consolidation, making sure that we work only with the best possible supply partners.
+In 2020, Kitron had 1973 active suppliers, up from 1396 the year before.
+The number of active suppliers is affected by the number of new customers amd the general supply situation.
 Active supplier means Kitron have placed a purchase order in the last 12 months.

-Unique active suppliers 2017 2018 2019 Unique active suppliers (12 months) 1 477 1 639 1 396 Share of active suppliers who have signed Code of Conduct 49.8% 53.0% 80%
+Unique active suppliers 2017 2018 2019 2020 Unique active suppliers (12 months) 1 477 1 639 1 396 1 973 Share of active suppliers who have signed Code of Conduct 49.8 % 53.0 % 80.0 % 90.1 %

-Table 8: Number of unique active suppliers
+Table 8 Number of unique active suppliers